-A well known artist of his own accord, Vincent Van Gogh is perhaps most famous for his "starry night" paintings, including both his masterpiece Starry Night (1889) and its predecessor, Starry Night Over the Rhone, painted in September 1888.
-While the meaning of Starry Night is often debated and analyzed, less attention is given to the meaning behind Starry Night Over the Rhone, one of Van Gogh's first “starry night” paintings.
-What does Starry Night Over the Rhone mean?
+One of the most popular artists known today, Vincent Van Gogh is perhaps most famous for his "starry night" paintings, including both his masterpiece Starry Night (1889) and its predecessor, Starry Night Over the Rhone, painted in September 1888.
+While the secret meaning of Starry Night is often debated and analyzed, less analysis and interpretation is given to the meaning behind Starry Night Over the Rhone, one of Van Gogh's first starry night paintings.
+What is the hidden meaning of Starry Night Over the Rhone by Vincent Van Gogh?

-As an artist, Vincent Van Gogh was prone to painting places and locations that had personal meaning and were familiar to him.
-Starry Night commemorates the view Van Gogh had from his window during his hospitalization in the mental asylum in Arles in 1889.
-Painted a little over a year before that, Starry Night Over the Rhone is the view Van Gogh had of the Rhone River from his rented apartment in Place Lamartine.
-Although Starry Night is more famous, Starry Night Over the Rhone commemorates a happier time in Van Gogh's life and autobiography.
+As an artist, Vincent Van Gogh was fond of painting places and locations that had personal meaning and were familiar to him.
+Many art history scholars believe that Starry Night (1889) commemorates the view Van Gogh had from his window during his hospitalization in the mental asylum in Saint-Remy, France.
+Painted just a year before that, Starry Night Over the Rhone most likely captures the view Van Gogh enjoyed of the Rhone River not far from The Yellow House, the home he rented in Place Lamartine in Arles.
+Although Starry Night is more famous, Starry Night Over the Rhone may memorialize a happier moment in Van Gogh's life and biography.

-A personal letter Van Gogh wrote to his friend Eugene Boch in 1888 will perhaps help us develop a better analysis of Starry Night Over the Rhone.
-In the letter, Van Gogh talks conversationally about refurnishing his place, commenting on the "cheerful" atmosphere of his new home.
-The artist also mentions how busy he is working on new paintings, his industry and productivity during this period perhaps partly accounting for his high spirits.
-Along with Cafe Terrace at Night, Van Gogh also describes another one of his new paintings to his friend, a study that would come to be known as Starry Night Over the Rhone.
+A personal letter Van Gogh wrote to his friend Eugene Boch in 1888 offers more depth to understanding the meaning of Starry Night Over the Rhone.
+In the letter, Van Gogh talks conversationally to his friend about refurnishing his apartment, commenting on the "cheerful" atmosphere of his new home.
+The artist also mentions how busy he is working on new paintings, his artistic creativity and productivity during this period perhaps partly accounting for his high spirits.
+In his letter, Van Gogh also includes a sketch and a description of a new piece of art he is working on, a study that would later become the oil painting Starry Night Over the Rhone.